Janssen Pharmaceuticals: History

-The early roots of what would become Janssen Pharmaceuticals date back to 1933.
+The roots of what would become Janssen Pharmaceuticals date back to 1933.
 In 1933, Constant Janssen, the father of Paul Janssen, acquired the right to distribute the pharmaceutical products of Richter, a Hungarian pharmaceutical company, for Belgium, the Netherlands and Belgian Congo.
 On 23 October 1934, he founded the N.V.
 Produkten Richter in Turnhout.
 In 1937, Constant Janssen acquired an old factory building in the Statiestraat 78 in Turnhout for his growing company, which he expanded during World War II into a four-story building.
 Still a student, Paul Janssen assisted in the development of paracetamol (USP: acetaminophen, often referred to generically under the trademark Tylenol) under the name Perdolan, which would later become well-known.
 After the war, the name for the company products was changed to Eupharma, although the company name Richter would remain until 1956.

-Paul Janssen founded his own research laboratory in 1953 on the third floor of the building in the Statiestraat, still within the Richter-Eurpharma company of his father.
+Paul Janssen founded his own research laboratory in 1953 on the third floor of the building in the Statiestraat, still within the Richter-Eupharma company of his father.
 In 1955, he and his team developed their first drug, Neomeritine (ambucetamide), an antispasmodic found to be particularly effective for the relief of menstrual pain.
 On 5 April 1956, the name of the company was changed to NV Laboratoria Pharmaceutica C. Janssen (named after Constant Janssen).
-On 27 April 1957, the company opened a new research facility in Beerse, but the move to Beerse would not be completed until 1971–1972.
+On 27 April 1957, the company opened a new research facility in Beerse, but the move to Beerse would not be completed until 1971 to 1972.
 On 2 May 1958, the research department in Beerse became a separate legal entity, the N.V.
 Research Laboratorium C. Janssen.

 On 25 October 1961, the company was acquired by the American corporation Johnson & Johnson.
 The negotiations with Johnson & Johnson were led by Frans Van den Bergh, head of the board of directors.
 On 10 February 1964, the name was changed to Janssen Pharmaceutica N.V. and the seat of the company in Turnhout was also transferred to Beerse.
 The company was led by Paul Janssen, Bob Stouthuysen and Frans Van Den Bergh.
-When, in 1971-1972 the pharmaceutical production also moved to Beerse, the move from Turnhout was completed.
-Between 1990 and 2004, Janssen expanded worldwide, and the company grew in size to about 28,000 employees worldwide.
+When, in 1971 to 1972 the pharmaceutical production also moved to Beerse, the move from Turnhout was completed.
+Between 1990 and 2004, Janssen expanded worldwide, and the company grew to about 28,000 employees worldwide.